LimeChain/eoslime/Readme.md

 ---

 You can check eosio.token example to get better idea of how to work with **`eoslime`**.
-The example was made as tests so you should:
+The example is for testing purposes only.
+You must:
 * Run nodoes locally
 * Start example with:
 ```